Cowardly Lion: Oz: The Great and Powerful

 The Lion makes a brief cameo in the 2013 film Oz: The Great and Powerful, as a CGI character.
 He briefly tries to attack Oz (played by James Franco) and his monkey companion Finley (voiced by Zach Braff), but Oz uses his magic to create a velvet fog that intimidates the Lion, causing him to immediately retreat.

-Wicked
+Wicked and Wicked: For Good

-In Wicked, the 2024 film adaptation of the first act of the musical of the same name, itself an adaptation of a novel of the same name, the Lion appears as a lion cub used in a demonstration on how to subdue talking animals and prevent them from speaking by keeping them in cages.
-Elphaba, the titular Wicked Witch of the West, notes that he appears "frightened" when threatened in his cage, a nod to the role he will play as an adult in the sequel, Wicked: For Good (2025).
-She stages a rescue, and the experience of the escape with the Cowardly Lion Cub radicalizes her in favor of the talking animals and their cause of freedom.
+In Wicked (2024), adapted from the first half of the stage musical and its originating novel, the Lion appears as a cub used in a demonstration on how to subdue talking Animals by keeping them in cages.
+Elphaba, the eventual Wicked Witch of the West, stages a rescue, and the experience radicalizes her in favor of the Animals and their rights.

-The Cowardly Lion appeares in Wicked: For Good, voiced by Colman Domingo.
+The Cowardly Lion returns in Wicked: For Good (2025), motion-captured by Omari Bernard and voiced by Colman Domingo.
+Now an adult, he appears when Elphaba attempts to convince the other Animals to confront the Wizard rather than flee.
+He harbors resentment for Elphaba abducting him from the only home he knew, despite Elphaba protesting he would have gone mute otherwise, and dissuades the Animals by revealing her to have given the flying monkeys their wings.
+Later on, after joining Dorothy's group in the hunt for Elphaba, the Tin Man blames the Witch for the Lion's cowardice, claiming he wouldn't be that way if she let him fight his own battles.